Loop’s crunched the data and you’ve seen how self-powered you could be in the app’s Solar Playground. What’s next?

 Solar panels and home batteries are a long term investment.
 Panels come with 25 a year performance guarantee: you’ll see a reduction in your energy bills every year for the next 25 years and beyond.
 They’re incredible pieces of technology.

 The costs of a solar installation vary based on factors such as the type of tiles on your roof and the scaffolding requirements.
-A 4kW installation typically costs between £5000 and £6000.
+The cost of a 4kW installation typically starts at £6000.

 A home battery increases your self-sufficiency but doesn’t make financial sense for everyone.
 Batteries typically last around 10 years with their cost varying depending on supplier and their capacity.
 Typically a home battery adds between £3000 for a small battery, and up to £9000 for a Tesla Powerwall to the cost of installation.